History

 The column-free interior of the Neptune Theatre Restaurant was made by the Space Deck structural system

-In the new millennium, the Group’s real estate business has developed numerous iconic buildings including Eight Riversuites, orchardgateway, UE BizHub EAST and the mixed-use development at one-north.
-The Group also owns several office and industrial buildings such as UE BizHub CITY, UE BizHub TOWER and UE BizHub WEST.
-Additionally, the Group manages shopping malls such as Rochester Mall and UE Square Shopping Mall, as well as operates the Park Avenue chain of hotels, serviced apartments, serviced offices and convention centre.
+Entering the new millennium, the Group’s real estate business expanded significantly, developing multiple residential, commercial, and industrial projects, including Eight Riversuites, orchardgateway, UE BizHub EAST (Changi Business Center), and a large integrated project located at one-north.
+In addition to real estate development, the Group also owns several high-quality office buildings and industrial properties, such as UE BizHub CITY, UE BizHub TOWER (Anson Office Building), and UE BizHub WEST (Alexandra Industrial and Office Building).
+Furthermore, the Group manages several shopping centers, such as Rochester Mall and UE Square Shopping Mall; and operates the Park Avenue chain of hotels in Singapore, as well as its serviced apartments and serviced offices.

 Eight Riversuites in Whampoa East, Singapore